dnndev/xmp-docs/template-controls/toggle-image.md

 context: template
 summary: >-
   The ToggleImage tag renders as a clickable image at run-time.
 It provides you with a simple interface for leveraging jQuery functionality.
+Simply set a few attributes and you're done- no scripting necessary.
 keywords:
   - toggle
   - image